Perspective | Tucker Carlson’s latest idiocy on masks is dangerous and hypocritical even by his usual standards

 Here’s what I didn’t do: Pull out my phone and call 911 to report a blatant case of child abuse.
 But, if you take Fox News host Tucker Carlson seriously — which, like all sentient beings, I certainly do not — that’s what was called for.

-It was later that same day that Carlson launched into his latest piece of performative nonsense on his primetime show, inveighing against the supposed tyranny of mask-wearing.
+It was later that same day that Carlson launched into his latest piece of performative nonsense on his prime-time show, inveighing against the supposed tyranny of mask-wearing.

 Requiring children to wear masks outside should be illegal, he insisted, and must be fought against.